BillClinton/hue-light-control/README.md

 I think the easiest way to find the IP address of your bridge is to open the Hue app on your phone or tablet, go to Settings >> Bridge Settings and it will be listed there.
 But if you have trouble finding it there, the "get started" guide on the Hue developer site lists several other methods: https://developers.meethue.com/develop/get-started-2/

-Once you have the local IP address of your bridge, we can use Hue's clip tool to get an API token.
+Once you have the local IP address of your bridge, you can use Hue's clip tool to get an API token.
 Go to this address in your browser, using your Hub's IP address:

 `https://<bridge ip address>/debug/clip.html`